IgnaceMenace/DotFiles/README.md

 - I'll keep an eye on Helix which is a nice contender to Neovim
 - Eww widgets are looking good and powerfull but the configuration files looks disgusting
 - Every software sucks
-- The personal script for Sway isn't the best thing (why I might switch to Qtile or hyprland)
+- The personal script for Sway isn't the best thing (why I might switch to Qtile or hyprland or skyWM)
-- Powerlevel10k creates tons of glitches when you resize a terminal window (might switch to starship)
 - Tiling window manager are not perfect at all but happen to work better in most situations